North Korea's Kim Jong Un says new tactical missile launch was warning to South Korea: KCNA

 The U.S. State Department urged Pyongyang to refrain from further provocations and said it still hoped for a resumption of working-level talks on North Korea’s denuclearization.

+“One, he said he’d commit not to conduct any nuclear tests and that he would continue to avoid launching intermediate-range and long-range ballistic missiles.
+He also said that he would put his negotiating team back in the game, that we’d have another round of negotiations, and we’re working our way toward that.”

+“North Korea was engaged in activity before we were having diplomatic conversations far worse than this, more importantly far more dangerous for America and Japan and for South Korea than this.
+I think this allows the negotiations to go forward.
+You know, lots of countries posture before they come to the table,” Pompeo told Fox News.

-Reporting by Joyce Lee; Editing by Chris Reese and Leslie Adler
+Reporting by Joyce Lee and Josh Smith; Additional reporting by David Brunnstrom and Eric Beech in Washington; Editing by Leslie Adler and Lisa Shumaker